|

 comfortable using the upper-case ANZAC for all or some of the expressions,

 including the use of "ANZAC Day" instead of "Anzac Day".
-Some people feel

 very strongly about this, possibly using upper case as a means of showing